 Who is the Control Person in the Beneficial Ownership Rule?
 Key Considerations

 When determining the control person for your Beneficial Ownership Information (BOI) report, it’s essential to consider all individuals who might meet the criteria.
-In many cases, especially for smaller businesses, the control person might be obvious – such as the CEO or majority owner.
-However, for larger or more complex organizations, multiple individuals may be required to be listed on the beneficial ownership information report.
+In many cases, especially for smaller businesses, the control person might be obvious—such as the CEO or majority owner.
+However, for larger or more complex organizations, multiple individuals may be required to be listed on the BOI report.

-It’s important to note that every reporting company must identify at least one control person, even if no individual owns 25% or more of the company.
+It’s important to note that every reporting company must identify at least one beneficial owner.
+If no individual owns 25% or more of the company, the company must determine who the control person is and list them as the sole beneficial owner.
 This ensures that there’s always a responsible party associated with the business in FinCEN’s records.

-2. No other owner holds 25% or more of the company’s shares.
+2. No other owner holds 25% or more of the company’s shares, so no other individual needs to be listed.

-3. The 25% ownership threshold is the minimum requirement for being listed as a beneficial owner.
+3. The 25% ownership threshold is the minimum requirement for being listed as a beneficial owner, but regardless of percentage, all control people must be listed.

 The ownership structure of Apex Solutions is as follows: